Inventua/nucleus-core/Documentation/Developers/Scheduled-Tasks.md

-Scheduled tasks perform their work periodically and are generally used to perform system maintenance, like expiring cache entries or updating a search index.
-Scheduled Tasks are added to an extension in order to execute actions in a batch, like cleanup tasks, or sending notification e-mails.
-Some examples of scheduled tasks in Nucleus are sending forum notification emails, populating search indexes and removing expired user session data from the database.
+Scheduled tasks perform their work periodically and are generally used to perform system maintenance, like expiring cache entries or updating a search index, or sending notification e-mails.

 To create a new scheduled task, create a class which inherits [Nucleus.Abstractions.IScheduledTask](/api-documentation/Nucleus.Abstractions.xml/Nucleus.Abstractions.IScheduledTask/#mnu-Nucleus-Abstractions-IScheduledTask).
-Nucleus automatically detects implementations of `IScheduledTask` and adds them to the dependency injection container during startup, so that the task scheduler can create instances and execute them.
+Nucleus automatically detects implementations of [IScheduledTask](/api-documentation/Nucleus.Abstractions.xml/Nucleus.Abstractions.IScheduledTask/#mnu-Nucleus-Abstractions-IScheduledTask) and adds them to the dependency injection container during startup, so that the task scheduler can create instances and execute them.
 The site administrator must create a scheduled task entry in the Settings/Scheduler control panel so that your scheduled task runs.

 As with other .NET core classes which participate in dependency injection, you should add parameters to your constructor to get references to services from the dependency injection container that your scheduled task requires.